 Why should programmers blog?

 Since then, I often came across programmers asking why they should blog.
-Since I started blogging as a programmer, here are some of reasons to answer their question.
+To help them get started, here are some reasons for programmers to blog.

 You have a go-to place to revisit your past solutions to solve current problems